Here is a list of the most frequent questions that we're asked.

 No. Skiers of all ages join us and the mix of ages makes it a lot more fun.
 Most campers are in their 20s and 30s as well as some in their teens and 40s.
 Since we’re all at camp together because of our love of skiing, age is the last thing we’re thinking about while we’re all having fun on and off the mountains.

 No. We match the ages in our rider houses to create a good balance.
 Since skiers are always tired from each big day of skiing, everyone is usually in bed by 10pm, getting rest for another epic day ahead.
-Celebrating is usually done in the town on a Friday or Saturday night.
+Our accommodation is for relaxing and Whistler Village is for partying.
+Celebrating is done in the town on a Friday or Saturday night.

 Freeski Camp covers the whole mountains.
 We do a mix of absolutely everything, improve everywhere and we always ski the best runs (known and secret) depending on each day’s new snow and weather .
-We rarely ski in the terrain parks in the mornings – we leave the parks for the afternoon freestyle camps.
+On-piste, off-piste, in powder, trees, groomers, freestyle, carving, terrain parks, steeps, cliffs, cornices, parks, jump days and much more..!

 It depends on what your tastes are and what your budget is.
-On average, $30-$40 per day should have you more than covered.
+On average, $30-$50 per day should have you more than covered.
 You can easily stay under that amount if you cook at home and/or visit the cheaper restaurants.
 You can also go over that amount easily if you want to live it up each day.
 We can recommend several cheap, mid or fancy restaurants depending on your budget and taste.
-The pizza shop beside our campus is only $2.50 per slice!
+The pizza shop beside our campus is $3.50 per slice!

 Yes and yes.
 Whistler is a very compact town and everything’s quite close.
 There are supermarkets and restaurants within walking distance of our Rider Houses.
 Our Rider Houses’ kitchens are fully supplied for all of your cooking needs.
 There is a plethora of restaurants in town ranging from $2/slice pizza shops (ride beside our campus) to the ridiculous and every type in between.
 We can recommend all sorts (and the hidden gems) when you’re here.